 The community that is growing around Data-Driven Fasting is extremely exciting!
 More and more Unlimited Members are coming back to subsequent rounds to continue their journey and help newcomers find their way.
 We’ll be running seven challenges per year.
 You can check out the schedule of upcoming events in the Data-Driven Fasting Facebook Group here.

 Data-Driven Fasting is a great introduction to kick start your weight loss journey by dialling in WHEN you eat, but eventually, WHAT you eat becomes the critical limiting factor.
 DDF is relatively simple, while the Nutritional Optimisation Masterclass takes more work to dial in your meal choices.
 So DDF is an excellent place to start.
 You should only bring out the big guns if you have exhausted all the other simpler options.
 We have several tools that will allow you to dial in your nutrition before you step into the Masterclass to fine-tune things.

 Finally, we have the 6-Week Nutritional Optimisation Masterclass, which uses Nutrient Optimiser to guide you through dialling in your macronutrients and micronutrients over six weeks in a supportive group environment.

-The goal of the masterclass is to give you the knowledge and support to find the foods and meals they enjoy and will enable them to continue to move towards their goal through the six weeks and beyond.
+The Masterclass will give you the knowledge and support to find the foods and meals they enjoy and will enable them to continue to move towards their goal.
+Our goal is to help you find a nutritious and sustainable way of eating that you will enjoy well beyond the six weeks.